 - 1 lb. fresh salmon fillets, approx. 1/2 inch thick See Note 1

 - 2 tbsp brown sugar

 - 1/4 tsp sesame oil

 - 1/4 cup water

-- scallions and sesame seeds for garnish (optional)
+- green onions and sesame seeds for garnish (optional)

-- Cut salmon into 4 equal pieces, about 1/2 inch thick.
+- Prep Salmon: Cut salmon into 4 equal pieces, about 1/2 inch thick (if needed).
 Brush lightly with sauce.

-- While the salmon is in the air fryer, transfer sauce to a small pan and whisk in water and corn starch.
-Over medium heat, bring sauce to a boil and cook about 1 minute until sauce has thickened.
+- Make Glaze: While the salmon is in the air fryer, transfer the sauce to a small pan and whisk in water and corn starch.
+Over medium heat, bring sauce to a boil and cook about 1 minute until the sauce has thickened.

-- Remove salmon from air fryer, serve over rice and drizzle lots and lots of teriyaki sauce over the top!
-Garnish with scallions and sesame seeds if you like!
+- Finish: Remove salmon from the air fryer and brush (or pour!!) half of the teriyaki sauce on top of the salmon.
+Serve over white rice and drizzle on the remaining teriyaki sauce.
+Garnish with green onions and sesame seeds if you like!